 - For small spills, place a paper towel over the hole in the rice cooker’s lid or place the rice cooker on a cookie sheet.

-- Try different kinds of rice.
+- Try a different kind of rice.

 Any of these things could solve or reduce the problem, let’s take a closer look at how you can implement each of these potential solutions.